bozokopic/homepage/src_rst/blog/run_asyncio.rst

 problem for which multiple design patters exist.
 One of widely used is usage of event loop.
 By using event loop, application functionality is split into multiple loosely connected parts which execution is triggered by occurrence of specific event.
-During execution os specific application logic, multiple events can be queued as result of application logic or from external sources.
+During execution of specific application logic, multiple events can be queued as result of application logic or from external sources.
 These events can be used as triggers for execution of other parts of application logic.
 Usual implementations of event loop are closely related and therefore